Maxime66410/Top-Down-7-Free-Mechanical/README.md

 - Dash : ✔
 - Camouflage : ✔
 - Destroy Object : ✔
-- AI Pawn Rotation Auto : ❌
+- AI Pawn Rotation Auto And/or Look At to Player : ❌
 - Assassination of player : ❌

 Comment code made : 0%